It’s been said that all people understand and interpret the world and the life they lead through the lens of a story.

 While allegiance to Jesus’ values and teaching may in some circumstances be in harmony with American values, when and where those allegiances are incompatible, whichever you choose demonstrates your ultimate allegiance.

 So the question might be asked of you and I today: What if “American interests” are in conflict with Jesus’ interests?
-Jesus’ mission and work calls us to have genuine concern for our neighbors, and for Jesus, “neighbors” extends to those who are outcasts, those who are rejected, our poor, our sick among us, our elderly, our foreigners, people with a different faith or religion, people who look different, people who are different, and yes, even our enemies.
+Jesus’ mission and work calls us to have genuine concern for our neighbors, and for Jesus, “neighbors” extends to those who are outcasts, those who are rejected, our poor, our sick among us, our elderly, our immigrants, people with a different faith or religion, people who look different, people who are different, and yes, even our enemies.
 If you find yourself dehumanizing “them” more often than not and it’s becoming clear to you that your allegiance to American Christian Nationalism is compelling you to do so, you might consider that your beef is not with them so much as it is with Jesus.

 Jesus said, “Whatever you do to the least of these, you are doing it to me.”